Loik-Galtier/SamReadingBioinformatics/README.md

 # Sam Reading in Bioinformatics
-The following scripts were created for the Bioinformatics project of the EU Systems (HAI724I) of the Bioinformatics master of the University of Montpellier.
+The following script were created for the Bioinformatics project of the EU Systems (HAI724I) of the Bioinformatics master of the University of Montpellier.
 They answer the following questions in a reference .sam file:
 How many reads are mapped?
 How are the reads (and pairs of reads) mapped?